davidbalbert/llcalc/README.md

 llcalc is licensed under the terms of the [GPLv2](http://www.gnu.org/licenses/gpl-2.0.html).

 llcalc contains `khash.h` which is licensed under the terms of the MIT license.
 More info can be found here: http://attractivechaos.awardspace.com/khash.h.html

+llcalc contains [linenoise](https://github.com/antirez/linenoise), which is licensed under the terms of the BSD license.
+More info can be found in `linenoise.c`.